 Keep members updated

-With restrictions on movement due to covid, and declining church numbers irrespective of it, it is important to keep current members engaged in church activity.
+With declining church numbers, it is important to keep current members engaged in church activity.
 To grow your church, an essential step is to have a retention plan to keep existing members from leaving.

 - Sending messages once a week or two to remind members about the church.